Jaydah577/WHSTechNotes/journal.md

 # October 28, 2024
 Technology is important for voting  because it's used to improve the voting process.
 Also, having voting on technology makes everyone's lives easier in this case.
 But, a concern people may have is hackers.
 Hackers could manipulate voting and have the wrong kind of info spread.

+# November 4, 2024
+It's important to protect personal info on the internet because it can lead to the wrong perosn and that would lead to fraud.
+Ways to secure your information is to use passwords nobody knows an d make them strong.
+Ways to handle your private info being shared online is to  keep your private information to yourself  and not share it .
+Make different kind of account as a business one  and have a private personal one.